 At Mass General Brigham, we know the importance of research and innovation, and our patients' role in it.

+Our hospitals and staff want to provide you with the best care possible.
+Research studies help us find new and better ways to care for you.
 Our founding hospitals have a long tradition of medical breakthroughs, from the first use of ether for surgery at Massachusetts General Hospital to the first successful organ transplant at Brigham and Women’s Hospital.

 Almost every treatment, test, drug, or medical device is a result of successful research, dependent on patients like you.

 You can be a part of the next discovery.
 Volunteering for research is a way to contribute to knowledge about health and disease.
 You can learn more about your personal health or honor a friend or family member.
 Some research studies pay you for your time.

 Visit our Rally website to find clinical research studies that meet your interests.
 You can save a search or sign up for weekly e-mails to receive the latest information about studies looking for volunteers.

 If you are a patient at Mass General Brigham, you have access to even more opportunities than the general public to learn about research.
 Our researchers might contact you about studies that you may be interested in.
 You can decide if you want to learn more or participate in the study.
 Your care will not be affected, whether or not you choose to join a research study.